How to Use a Stud Finder Properly (and Why It Lies)

 Step 2: Calibrate on a known stud-free area

 Stud finders need to “learn” the wall.
 Hold the tool flat against the wall in an area you’re confident has no stud (about 200 mm from a corner, mid-height).
-Press the calibration button (or just power on for the auto-calibrating models).
+Press the calibration button (or just power on for auto-calibrating models).
 Wait for the steady-light or “ready” indicator.
+If the tool calibrates and IMMEDIATELY shows a stud, you’ve calibrated over something.
+Move 100 mm sideways, try again.
+The tool needs an empty patch to learn from.
+Skipping this step is why so many “the stud finder doesn’t work” complaints exist — its always working, it just needs to be told what “empty” looks like first.

 Step 3: First slow sweep — left to right

-Slide the tool slowly horizontally across the wall — about 50 mm per second.
+Slide the tool horizontally across the wall about 50 mm per second.
 Mark every “edge” the tool flags with a pencil tick.
-A stud read should give you two edges: the leading edge as the tool enters the stud, the trailing edge as it leaves.
-The distance between edges is the stud’s width — usually 35 mm (90×35 timber stud) or 70 mm (90×70 stud at corners).
+A stud read should give you two edges: leading edge as the tool enters the stud, trailing edge as it leaves.
+Distance between edges is the stud’s width — usually 35 mm (90×35 timber stud) or 70 mm (90×70 stud at corners).
+If the gap between edges is 90 mm, you’ve hit something other than a single stud — likely a noggin running horizontally, or two adjacent studs at a corner.

 Step 4: Cross-sweep top to bottom

 This is the bit most people skip.
-Repeat the sweep, but this time vertically — top to bottom of the wall.
+Repeat the sweep vertically — top to bottom of the wall.
 A real stud is vertical from floor to ceiling.
 A noggin is horizontal.
 A cable run might be diagonal.
+If your “stud” reads on the horizontal sweep but doesn’t show up on the vertical sweep, it’s not a stud.
+It’s a noggin, a pipe, a cable, or a stud-finder error.
+Definately do both sweeps before you commit to a hole.
+Cross-check is what separates a $25 mirror from a $280 sparky callout.

 Step 5: Check Aussie 450 mm and 600 mm spacing patterns